Pro-Trump election protests descend into violent clashes | DW | 13.12.2020

 Around 8 pm, violence broke out between the Proud Boys and counter protesters.
 The brawl ensued for several minutes before police arrived.
 An officer told The Washington Post that a man in his 20s had been stabbed, and was taken to the hospital with serious injuries.

-Fox 5 DC tweeted that at least 23 arrests had been made related to the protests, citing the DC Mayor's office.
+Fox 5 DC tweeted that at least 23 arrests had been made related to the protests, according to the DC Mayor's office.

-Trump is yet to concede defeat in the elections.
-President-elect Biden will be sworn in on January 20 next year.
+President Trump is yet to concede defeat in the elections.
+President-elect Joe Biden will be sworn in on January 20 next year.

 tg/aw (AP, Reuters)